Alotaishanab/DataPipeline/docs/README.md

 Ensure the complete project (code, report, and live system access) is submitted before 16:00 (UK time) on 28/04/2025.
 Verify that the infrastructure is accessible via the lecture key as required.
 This comprehensive, chronologically ordered bullet point plan provides a solid foundation for tackling the COMP0239 coursework challenge.
 It covers planning, infrastructure setup, framework selection, pipeline development, monitoring, benchmarking, and documentation to ensure a robust, scalable, and user-friendly distributed data analysis service.

+For a distributed data analysis service like yours—where you need to process large datasets continuously (e.g., for a 24‐hour capacity test), support fault tolerance, and allow non‐coding user submissions—the most proven and straightforward solution is to use Apache Spark on top of HDFS (Hadoop Distributed File System).

+Why HDFS?
+Mature & Proven: HDFS is designed to reliably store large volumes of data across multiple nodes with built-in replication and fault tolerance.
+It’s been used in many production environments for big data processing.
+Data Locality: HDFS integrates well with Spark; the data locality feature helps improve performance since Spark can run tasks on nodes where the data resides.
+Simplicity at Scale: For a relatively small cluster (5 machines), HDFS provides a unified storage namespace and is easier to set up than more complex systems like Ceph—while still delivering the robustness required for your coursework.
+Alternatives Considered
+MinIO: Offers a cloud-native, S3-compatible object storage approach.
+While it’s simpler to set up in distributed mode, object storage interfaces can introduce nuances (like eventual consistency and different I/O characteristics) that might complicate integration with traditional analytics pipelines.
+Ceph or GlusterFS: Both are powerful but can add unnecessary overhead and complexity for a small cluster where HDFS already meets your needs.
+Conclusion
+For your use case, pairing Apache Spark with HDFS is the best option.
+It’s widely supported, aligns well with the predictive analytics tools you plan to use, and has the performance and fault tolerance needed for continuous capacity testing.